manzt/zarrita.js/docs/packages/zarrita.md

 ### Access a chunk

-To load individual **array** chunks on demand base on their key, use the `Array.getChunk` method.
+To load individual **array** chunks on demand based on their key, use the `Array.getChunk` method.
 This feature is useful in applications where you want to load chunks lazily (i.e. a tiled image viewer).